 Section 2: Discussion

-Most students performed very well in this section.
+Most students performed well in this section.
 As in previous years, the nature of the chosen topic and the approach of each student to it played a big part in each student’s success in this section.

 Students who prepared well for this section gave appropriate answers to examiners’ questions on their topic, and offered their own opinions.
 Students are reminded to be prepared to expand on their chosen topic when answering the examiners’ questions.